Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Results

 \section{Results}

-This section discusses the outcomes from the scalar Sobol' indices (SIs) (Figure \ref{compareSA}) and the time-varying SIs: pointwise-in-time (PTSIs), generalized (GSIs), and limited-memory (LMSIs) (Figure \ref{timevaryingindices}).
-The latter is computed using a moving integration window of width $\Delta$.
-We also compare several window widths (Figure \ref{windowfig}).
-Using outcomes from the LMSIs, we inform a model reduction.
-Lastly, we select the best model by computing the relative Akaike Information Criterion with correction ($\text{AICc}_{rel}$, equation \eqref{relativeAICc}) and relative Bayesian Information Criterion ($\text{BIC}_{rel}$, equation \eqref{relativeBIC}) in Table \ref{statistics} and by examining the predicted model outputs $T_{p,b}$ and $T_s$ to give physiological predictions (Figure \ref{RMcomparison}).
+This section discusses the results regarding the scalar SIs (Figure \ref{compareSA}) and the time-varying PTSIs, GSIs, and LMSIs (Figure \ref{timevaryingindices}).
+The latter are computed using a moving integration window of width $\Delta$ and several window widths are compared (Figure \ref{windowfig}d).
+For each analysis, the parameters are divided into three influence groups: most ($> \eta_1$), moderately (between $\eta_1$ and $\eta_2$), and least ($< \eta_2$) influential.
+Using the LMSIs, we inform a model reduction protocol.
+Lastly, we select the best model by computing the $\text{AICc}_{r}$ and $\text{BIC}_{r}$ (equation \eqref{AICcr_BICcr}) values in Table \ref{statistics} and by examining the predicted neural tones $T_{pb}$ and $T_s$ to give physiological predictions (Figure \ref{RMcomparison}).